-For another example, suppose that the applicant was ruled to have good moral character, but the registrar decided the applicant has not fulfilled one or more of the other requirements.
-The statute requires that the registrar write "failed" on the application.
+If the applicant was ruled to have good moral character, but the registrar decided the applicant has not fulfilled one or more of the other requirements, the statute requires that the registrar write "failed" on the application.
 The registrar, however, must not specify the reasons for failure, because to do so "may constitute assistance to the applicant on another application."